Showing posts with label Jeya Mohan. Show all posts

 “Yes…We did not have any right beyond it.
 We had to give our acceptance in writing”, he said.

 “Of course…even a peon used to get a salary of hundred rupees per month.
 But I would get beleaguered to earn even thirty rupees for a month.
-Everything is written here”…he drew a line on his forehead.
+Everything is written here”…he drew a line running his fingers across his forehead.

-“Those books are still in the market.
-Don’t they?”
+“Those books are still in circulation.
+Aren't they?”
 I said.

 “They have been in the market for the last thirty-five years.
 Its value could have crossed twenty rupees”.

-Saminathan smiled and said, “It is a good story anyway…that man has been telling that only he reared him up with proper food”.
+Saminathan laughed out and said, “It is a good story anyway…that man has been telling that only he fed him with proper food”.
 A moment later, he told “There is big story behind it.
 Is it not na?
 Tell that story”

-“What is the use of telling it”, the elderly person said.
+“What is the use of it”, the elderly person said.

 “See…he is a present generation writer.
 Let him know about it.
-What is wrong in it?
-Please tell that?”
+What is harm in it?
+Please go on."

-The elderly man once again started another round of chewing betel leaves.
-He could not peel off the areca nut as he was shivering.
-The areca nut dropped from his hand and fell in the yard.
+The elderly man once again started another roll of chewing betel leaves.
+He could not slice off the areca nut as his fingers were shivering.
+The areca nut fell off his hand and rolled away in the yard.
 He opened the Seeval Packet.
-He was silent for a moment, with his head bent downwards.
-I was sitting in such a state of mind where I wanted to say it was alright and he might tell that later.
+He fell silent for a moment, with his head bent downwards.
+I was sitting in such a state of mind where I wanted to say it was alright.

 I wondered, “All the hundred!”